michaelschaub/michaelschaub.github.io/index.md

 After a MSc in Biomedical Engineering at [Imperial College London](https://www.imperial.ac.uk/) (Neurotechnology stream), I moved to the Mathematics Department to obtain my PhD under the supervision of Prof. Mauricio Barahona and Prof. Sophia Yaliraki.
 Following my PhD, I worked in Belgium, jointly at the [Université catholique de Louvain](https://uclouvain.be/en/index.html) and at the University of [Namur](https://www.unamur.be/en), as a Postdoctoral Research Fellow.
 In November 2016, I moved to the [Massachusetts Institute of Technology](https://web.mit.edu/) (MIT) as a Postdoctoral Research Associate.
 From July 2017 onwards I was a Marie Skłodowska Curie Fellow at [MIT](https://web.mit.edu/) and the [University of Oxford](http://www.ox.ac.uk/), before joining [RWTH Aachen University](https://www.rwth-aachen.de) in June 2020, supported by the [NRW Return Programme](https://www.mkw.nrw/hochschule-und-forschung/foerderungen/rueckkehrprogramm) (2019).
+I have been awarded an ERC Starting grant in 2022.

 For more information on my Marie Curie Project see [HIntNets]({{ site.baseurl }}{% link hintnets.md %}) {: .notice--info}